Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

+### v2.4.1
+- Updated
+  - Shift Light padding: Renamed to "Shift Starting RPM."
+Displays the point at which the lights start to turn on.
+  - Install script: Added a part to install bluetooth stuff.

 ### v2.4.0
 - Added
   - Shift Light Settings: can now change the colors of the shift light as well as adjust the "padding" which is how you control when the lights start turing on.